edmocosta/newrelic-rollouts-demo/README.md

 The `newrelic-transaction-error-percentage-background` template checks the percentage of `HTTP 5xx`  responses given by the canary's pods during the last 30 seconds.
 This template will be used as a fail-fast mechanism and will run every 30 seconds during the whole deployment time.

-The `newrelic-transaction-error-percentage` is similar to the `newrelic-transaction-error-percentage-background`, the main difference is that this template does not run in the background, has no initial delay, and execute the [NRQL](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/introduction-nrql-new-relics-query-language/) query using the `since` argument instead of 30 seconds ago.
+The `newrelic-transaction-error-percentage` is similar to the `newrelic-transaction-error-percentage-background`, the main difference is that this template does not run in the background, has no initial delay, and execute the [NRQL](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/introduction-nrql-new-relics-query-language/) query using the `since` argument instead of fixed 30 seconds ago.
 This template will be used to check the overall response errors in a bigger time window.

 Finally, the `newrelic-golden-signals` will check the New Relic [Proactive Detection](https://docs.newrelic.com/docs/alerts-applied-intelligence/applied-intelligence/proactive-detection/proactive-detection-applied-intelligence/) golden signals (throughput, response time, and errors) of the application.
 If New Relic detects any anomaly or if an [alert](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/get-started/introduction-alerts/) triggers during the deployment, the canary will be aborted.

 If no data is reported to New Relic by the canary pods during the analysis time, an [inconclusive](https://argoproj.github.io/argo-rollouts/features/analysis/#inconclusive-runs) result will be reported.
+You can also customize the failure and inconclusive acceptances using the `failureLimit`,  `consecutiveErrorLimit` and `inconclusiveLimit` properties.

 #### Rollout